-The evidence shows that the wards of Central, Newport, Park, Longlands and Beechwood and North Ormesby have the highest level of crime and antisocial behaviour, the highest number of off licence premises and alcohol attributable hospital admissions.
-These wards account for:
+The Cumulative Impact Assessment shows that the wards of Central, Newport, Park, Longlands and Beechwood, North Ormesby, Park End and Beckfield, Berwick Hills and Pallister and Brambles and Thorntree have the highest level of crime and antisocial behaviour, the highest number of off licence premises and alcohol attributable hospital admissions.

-- 43% of alcohol attributable admissions to James Cook University Hospital

-- 61% of all crime and disorder

-- 53% of antisocial behaviour

-- 61% of off licence premises.

-- 10.21 The Licensing Authority considers that the density of off licence premises in these wards is having a negative impact on crime and disorder.
-Whilst maintaining public health is not a licensing objective, many of the hospital admissions arise from alcohol

-related crime and disorder.
-The Licensing Authority consider that a Cumulative Impact Policy in relation to off licence premises should be applied to the wards of Central, Newport, Park, Longlands and Beechwood and North Ormesby.
-See Appendix 9.
+- 10.14 The Licensing Authority considers that the density of off licence premises in these wards is having a negative impact on crime and disorder.
+Whilst maintaining public health is not a licensing objective, many of the hospital admissions arise from alcohol related crime and disorder. - 10.15 The Area 2 Cumulative Impact Policy applies to the wards of Central, Newport, Park, Longlands and Beechwood, North Ormesby, Park End and Beckfield, Berwick Hills and Pallister and Brambles and Thorntree.
+These wards are shown in the map below:

+Applications in these wards for the following licences, if they are likely to add to the existing cumulative impact, would normally be refused, if relevant representations are made:

-- 10.22 The Cumulative Impact Policy has been applied to this designated area due to the number, type and density of the premises selling alcohol for consumption off the premises.
-The Licensing Authority is satisfied that there is good evidence that crime and disorder or nuisance occurring in this location is being caused by the customers of off licence premises, and that the cumulative impact of off licensed premises in this location is evident. - 10.23 The Licensing Authority has agreed that the Cumulative Impact Policy should be applied to: - new premises licences for the sale of alcohol off the premises - material variations to existing off licence premises. - 10.24 The Licensing Authority considers that all applications will be considered on an individual basis and applications for off licences, or material variations to existing off licence applications, which will not add to the cumulative impact will be granted. - 10.25 It is noted that there is overlap between the area covered by Cumulative Impact Policy 1 in relation to on licence premises and late night refreshment and Cumulative Impact Policy 2 in relation to off licence premises.
+- new premises licences for the sale of alcohol off the premises - material variations to existing off licence premises.

+- 10.16 The Licensing Authority considers that all applications will be considered on an individual basis and applications for off licences, or material variations to existing off licence applications, which will not add to the cumulative impact will be granted. - 10.17 It is noted that there is overlap between the areas covered by Area 1 Cumulative Impact Policy 1 in relation to on licence premises and late night refreshment and Area 2 Cumulative Impact Policy 2 in relation to off licence premises.